ErpNetDocs/tech/modules/logistics/wms/wms-worker/system-requirements.md

 The minimmum requirement of the operational system is Android 8.0 (Oreo) or higher.

 ## Devices
-These are the requirements for the diffeent device types when using WMS Worker.

 #### Mobile RF handheld devices ####
 Requirements: